nealfwilliams/style-kit-n/README.md

 ```

 ### Theming
-`style-kit-n` style props works by in pulling values from your design system or "theme."
+`style-kit-n` style props works by pulling in values from your design system or "theme."

 The theme contains contains standard values for colors, spacing, typography and more.

 `style-kit-n` includes a default theme that can be overwritten by passing a `theme` prop to the
 applicable Provider component for your environment.
 The provided `theme` will be merged into the
 default `theme`.

-More documentation on theme and prop styles in development.

 ```tsx
 import { WebProvider } from '@style-kit-n/web';